smorgo/Auto-Electrical-Modules/README.md

 * A lidded enclosure with a parameterised height
 * End brackets with a parameterised number of module ways
 * Module locks for the end brackets [see below](#Module-Locks)
+* Standoff spacer to raise genuine MTA brackets (not needed with brackets generated from this project)
+* An enclosure insert to hold a PCB and micro-relay.
+This is specific to my application, but may provide a useful starting point for your own design.

 You can use modules generated from this project with its accompanying end brackets, or you can use them with the original MTA backets and frames.
 Conversely, you can use MTA modules with the brackets generated from this project.